alcionai/corso/website/docs/support/known-issues.md

 * SharePoint document library data can't be restored after the library has been deleted.

 * Sharing information of items in OneDrive/SharePoint using sharing links aren't backed up and restored.

+* Changes to attachments in instances of recurring events compared to the series master are not restored